 Registering to be on this group will provide an opportunity to be invited to help us shape or improve an existing or new service.
 Customers are selected at random to debate a certain topic or service and give their views.
 These are often required when we are reviewing a service and considering making changes.
 There may also be a financial incentive in attending some of these groups.

 A Residents Associations is a group of local residents/leaseholders who represent the interests of everyone living in one of our homes, particular area or building managed by Barnet Homes.
 We provide training and support in setting up new and existing groups, including providing annual grants to registered associations.
 Click here to download our guide on how to set up a Residents Association.

-A Community Group consist of like-minded people in a local area and can include a number of different organisations such as the police, schools, faith based organisations and local business that share the same interest in improving the area and bringing new services and opportunities into the community
+A Community Group consists of like-minded people in a local area and can include a number of different organisations such as the police, schools, faith-based organisations and local business that share the same interest in improving the area and bringing new services and opportunities into the community.